This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Peripheral vascular angioplasty is surgery to open blocked arteries in your legs.
-The surgery can help reduce symptoms of poor blood flow, such as pain, numbness, and wounds that will not heal.
-The surgery may also prevent the need for an amputation of your leg or foot.
+Peripheral vascular angioplasty is a procedure to open blocked or narrowed arteries in your legs.
+The procedure can help reduce symptoms of poor blood flow, such as pain, numbness, and wounds that will not heal.
+The procedure may also prevent the need for an amputation of your leg or foot.

 What are the risks of peripheral vascular angioplasty?